NickAbel/ifsnemo-compare/quickstart-testing.md

 - By default, `pipeline.py` expects a YAML file, `pipeline.yaml`, in the main directory.
 - Use `pipeline.yaml.example` as a starting point for creating your own.
 - For my own personal pipeline YAML used to run the latest develop commit, [a personal pipeline.yaml to test the develop branch](./pipeline-20250521-nabel.yaml) is provided.
-Note that my username is i[...]
+Note that my username and directories are in this file and must be updated to reflect yours.
+But, the settings to ECMWF Bitbucket point to the latest develop branch and may be used as-is.
 - For instructions on creating your own fork in ECMWF Bitbucket for testing, see [How to create a fork](./quickstart.md#how-to-create-a-fork-of-ifssource-on-ecmwf-bitbucket)
 - Customize options as needed; ask if you want help with any setting.
 A running list of all possible options below.